ZSedillo/Loginpage_Encryption/README.md

             <param-name>jdbcUrl</param-name>
             <param-value>jdbc:derby://localhost:1527/UserDB</param-value>
         </init-param>

-!
-Note : Make you have JavaDB installed for the database to work UserDB SQL Codes using the executable command: You can create as many usernames, passwords, and roles as you want CREATE TABLE USER_INFO (
+# Note: Make you have JavaDB installed for the database to work
+# UserDB SQL Codes using the executable command: You can create as many usernames, passwords, and roles as you want
+     CREATE TABLE USER_INFO (
       username VARCHAR(30),
       password VARCHAR(20),
       role VARCHAR(10)
       );

         INSERT INTO USER_INFO (username, password, role) VALUES ('admin1', 'admin1', 'admin');
         INSERT INTO USER_INFO (username, password, role) VALUES ('guest1', 'guest1', 'guest');